codingshipcaptain/Go-CRUD/Readme.md

 ## Launch Instructions
 1. MAKE SURE YOU HAVE ALL THE PREREQUISITS
 2. navigate or open your command shell to the root file directory where you downloaded the git repo to
-3. type the following into the command line this should start the server you may have to give permissions to the program run and use your network
+3. type the following into the command line this should start the server you may have to give permissions to the program to use your network
 ```sh
    go run server.go
 ```